10 Common Car Insurance Myths Debunked: What You Need to Know

 Millions of American drivers make expensive insurance decisions based on myths they've heard for years — and most of them don't even know it.
 Whether it's avoiding red cars at the dealership, assuming a minimum policy is "good enough," or believing that turning 25 will magically lower their rates, these car insurance misconceptions have real financial consequences.

 In this guide, we debunk 8 of the most widespread car insurance myths, explain why each one persists, and give you the factual information you need to make smarter coverage decisions.
-With updated 2025–2026 data — including new state minimum requirements and the latest premium averages — you'll know exactly what insurers actually look at and how to potentially save hundreds of dollars a year.
+With updated 2026 data — including confirmed state minimum requirement increases across six states and the latest premium averages by age and credit tier — you'll know exactly what insurers actually look at and how to potentially save hundreds of dollars a year.

 Key Pinch Points